+Work is not limited to one area of study.

+SUBJECT UNITS AND ASSESSMENT OUTLINE
-Component 1: Portfolio Non exam assessment - 60%

-This is broken down into three projects which will cover a range of skills and topics.
+Component 1: Portfolio (non-exam assessment) 60% This is broken down into at least two projects which will cover a range of skills and topics.

-Component 2: Externally set assignment - 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.
+Component 2: Externally Set Assignment, 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.

-Component 1 deadline - December of Year 11 Component 2 deadline - April of Year 11 Exam - May of Year 11
+- Component 1 deadline End of December 2022

+- Component 2 deadline April 2023

+- Exam April 2023